Phyllis Beveridge Nissila

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 (3:16)

-And, lastly, I imagine up there, on that first Holy Saturday, a much more intimate, tender scene, where a Father, missing His Son, embraces Him now that, after all those years, He is finally home, His grand, terrible, exquisite, agonizing, mission accomplished.
+And, lastly, I imagine up there, on that first Holy Saturday, a much more intimate, tender scene, where a Father, missing His Son, looks forward to embracing Him soon, after all those years, He will finally home, His grand, terrible, exquisite, agonizing, mission accomplished.

 Once and for all time…